Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/build.typ

       ],

       [
         As we near the completion of the left side drivetrain assembly, our primary concern began to center around the potential problems associated with improper spacing.
 Despite the concern, the team remains optimistic, considering this challenge as manageable with careful oversight.
-In an effort to maintain momentum, we are eager to begin working on the right side of the drivetrain.
+In an effort to maintain momentum, we were eager to begin working on the right side of the drivetrain.
 Anticipating increased efficiency as our newer members become more adept with the building process, we are optimistic about the accelerated progress and the continued refinement of our robotic system.

       ],
       [